webfox/laravel-xero-oauth2/README.md

 ```

 ## Credential Storage
-Version 1 of this package stored the credentials in the cache, while this worked for most, some users clear their cache
-on deployment of a new version of their app, this also restricted an app to only one set of credentials per codebase.

-Version 2 swaps this out for an interface and provides a default `FileStore` implementation which stores the credentials on
+Credentials are stored in a JSON file using the default disk on the Laravel Filesystem, with visibility set to private.
+This allows credential sharing across multiple servers using a shared disk such as S3, regardless of which server conducted the OAuth flow.

+To use a different disk, change the `xero.credential_disk` config item to another disk defined in `config/filesystem.php`.

-`/storage/framework/xero.json` you can switch out the credential store (e.g. for your own `UserStore` if you wanted to store
+You can switch out the credential store (e.g. for your own `UserStore` if you wanted to store
-the credentials against your user) in one of two ways
+the credentials against your user) in one of two ways:

 1. If it's a simple store and Laravel can automatically resolve your bindings, simply change the `xero.credential_store` config
 key to point to your new implementation.